 She’s performed Ravel throughout the country, including Carnegie Hall, where she presented the first ever all-Ravel Art Song recital.

-Kessa founded leads two concert series – the all-Ravel “Whimsical Birdsong,” based out of New York in which she performs and collaborates with others in presenting and "Piano at Noon,” based in her hometown of Peekskill as an effort to bring more classical music to the community.
+Kessa founded and leads two concert series – the Ravel-centered “Whimsical Birdsong” series, based out of New York where she performs and collaborates with other colleagues.
+"Piano at Noon,” based in her hometown of Peekskill, is increasing the classical music presence in her community.